Alphabet today announced Q2 2022 earnings with $69.7 billion in revenue. These numbers range from April to June with the fiscal year is well underway.

 Ruth Porat, CFO of Google and Alphabet

-The closely-watched “Other Bets” continues to lose money.
-It reported $192 million revenue primarily generated by Verily and Fiber from $148 million in Q2 of 2020.
-However, it lost $1.4 billion compared to $1.12 billion in the same quarter of last year.
+“Other Bets” continues to lose money.
+However, it reported $193 million revenue from $192 million in Q2 of 2021.
+However, it lost $1.69 billion compared to $1.4 billion in the same quarter of last year.

-As usual, Alphabet will hold its Q2 2021 earnings call with investors and members of the press to further break down numbers from the earnings release.
+As usual, Alphabet will hold its Q2 2022 earnings call with investors to further break down numbers from the earnings release.
 You can follow along via the livestream below and we’ll have coverage of any notable tidbits the company reveals.